cfrBernard/GitHub-Follower-Management/README.txt

 # GitHub Follower Management Script

-This Python script allows you to manage your GitHub subscriptions.
-It can automatically follow users who follow you back and unfollow those who do not.
+This Python script allows you to manage your GitHub subscriptions through a graphical user interface (GUI).
+It can automatically follow users who follow you back, unfollow those who do not, and manage a blacklist of users to ignore.

+### Features:
+- **Follow Back Followers**: Automatically follow users who follow you.
+- **Unfollow Non-Followers**: Unfollow users who do not follow you back.
+- **Blacklist Management**: Load and save a list of users to ignore during operations.
+- **Rate Limit Monitoring**: Displays API usage and remaining requests.

 ### Prerequisites:
 - Python 3.x installed on your machine.
 - A personal access token from GitHub with the necessary permissions to manage your subscriptions.

 ### Installation:
 1. Clone this repository or download the script.
-2. Install the `requests` library if you haven't already.
-You can install it using pip:
+2. Install the `requests` library and `tkinter` if you haven't already.
+You can install the requests library using pip:

    ```bash
    pip install requests